cmidgley/inventree_part_import/README.md

     _unit: V # experimental, this can lead to import problems
 ```

-### IPN Templates
+### IPN Formats

-You can optionally use IPN templates to define a custom IPN name on parts.
+You can optionally use IPN formats to define a custom IPN name on parts.
 If you do not configure
-any templates, the IPN value is not used.
-When templates are defined, which are standard Jinja2
+any foramts, the IPN value is not used.
+When formats are defined, which are standard Jinja2
-templates, the template result along with the CLI option `--ipn never|new|always`, are used to
+templates, the foramt result along with the CLI option `--ipn false|true|overwrite`, are used to
 define the IPN value.
-You can have a single default template for all imports, or customize the
+You can have a single default format for all imports, or customize the
-template per category in the hierarchy.
+format per category in the hierarchy.

-Templates have several context variables available:
+Formats have several context variables available:

 - `category`: the category name of the part
 - `manufacturer`: the name of the part manufacturer